 You can pair the dish with a wonderful Portuguese vinho verde.

 Any Porto food tour will include this famous sandwich, which hails from this city.
 It almost defies description: ham, fresh and dried sausages, steak or roast meat, served on bread and covered in cheese and a hot tomato-beer sauce.
+Think of it as a croque monsieur sandwich on steroids.
 As if that weren’t enough, it’s sometimes served atop bed of french fries and with a fried egg on top!

 Head to Porto and beyond on our Flavors of Portugal cooking vacation.